 15. Two old translators recall the Murakami phenomenon

 16. To build a pile of sleeping kittens, trying not to wake them: Rebecca Suter interviews Murakami Haruki

 REBECCA SUTER, WITH MURAKAMI HARUKI

-Michael Tsang is Leverhulme postdoctoral fellow at School of Modern Languages, Newcastle University.
-His research interests lie in world/postcolonial literatures and media with an Asian focus.
-He is published in Japan Forum, Wasafiri, Sanglap, and other journals and edited volumes.
-He is the founding editor of Hong Kong Studies.
+Michael Tsang is due to take up lectureship in Japanese Studies at Birkbeck, University of London.
+He is a Leverhulme postdoctoral fellow at Newcastle University, UK.
+His research interests lie in world/postcolonial literatures and media with an East Asian focus.
+He has published in Japan Forum, Inter-Asia Cultural Studies, Wasafiri, and others, and is the founding editor of Hong Kong Studies.